StackStorm/st2docs/docs/source/install/upgrades.rst

 v3.4
 ''''

-*  |st2| now uses python 3 on RHEL/CentOS 7.
+*  |st2| now uses python 3 on Ubuntu 16 and RHEL/CentOS 7.
 Therefore any packs that only support python 2 will need to be upgraded to python 3.

-* RHEL 7.x only.
-Ensure python3-devel can be installed from an enabled repository:
+* *RHEL 7.x only.* Ensure python3-devel can be installed from an enabled repository:

   .. note::